Rhineceps

 Rhineceps is an extinct genus of temnospondyl amphibian in the family Rhinesuchidae.
-Rhineceps was found in Northern Malawi (formerly Nyasaland) in Southern Africa known only from its type species R. nyasaensis.
+Rhineceps was found in Northern Malawi (formerly Nyasaland) and Zambia in Southern Africa known from its type species R. nyasaensis and R. karibaensis.
 Rhineceps was a late Permian (256-258 Mya) semi-aquatic carnivore that lived in streams, rivers, lakes or lagoons.
 Rhineceps is an early divergent Stereopondyl within the family Rhinesuchidae, which only existed in the late Permian (Lopingian) and failed to survive the Permian-Triassic extinction unlike other stereospondyl families.

 History

 Rhineceps was originally discovered in the "Upper Bone Beds" of the Chiweta Beds, North Waller Area in Northern Malawi.
 The fossil was first described and named by Haughton in 1926, whereby he described the fossil of a left mandibular ramus of R. nyasaensis as within the genus Rhinesuchus due to its similarity with the fossils of Rhinesuchus whaitsi.
 Watson later determined in a letter to Parrington that the original fossil was actually the anterior end of a right ramus and not a left ramus.
 Watson in 1962 described fossils newly found from the same locality collected by Parrington as fossils of R. nyasaensis and determined they were from the same individual.
 Watson also placed R. nyasaensis as part of a new genus Rhineceps that is distinct from other Rhinesuchus species.
+In 2025, Steyer & Sidor named a new species, R. karibaensis based on two nearly complete skulls from the Madumabisa Mudstone Formation of Zambia.